 Even though the term ‘dermatitis’ refers to the various different types of rashes on your skin.

-However, these rashes ranges from mild to severe and can lead towards several skin conditions, mostly depending on the root cause.
+However, these rashes range from mild to severe and can lead to several skin conditions, mostly depending on the root cause.

 The root causes may include: